Static stable timelike circular orbits and Aschenbach effect in horizonless solutions of Einsteinian cubic gravity: Static stable timelike circular orbits (SSTCOs)

 where the prime denotes the derivative with respect to $r$ and $f'(r)\ge 0$.

 Moreover, the specific angular momentum and the specific energy for a circular orbit are expressed as:

 where function

-As shown in Fig. \ref{solD}, we present the solutions of the function $ D(r) $ in two branches with the parameter $ f_0 = 0.9 $.
-It can be observed that in Branch 2, when $ \lambda > 1 $, the minimum value of $D(r)$ is less than zero, which is distinctly different from the case in Branch 1.
-Since $D(r) < 0$ violates condition \eqref{D}, the region allowing circular orbits becomes discontinuous.
-Moreover, when $ \lambda $ exceeds a certain critical value, the phenomenon where the minimum value of $D(r)$ is less than zero also appears in Branch 2 for other values of $ f_0 $.
+The function $D(r)$ for the two branches with $f_0 = 0.9$ is shown in Fig.~\ref{solD}.
+It can be observed that in Branch 2, the minimum value of $D(r)$ is less than zero, which is distinctly different from the case in Branch 1.
+Physically, $D(r)<0$ implies that the denominator in $E$ and $L$ becomes imaginary, so no physical circular orbit exists in that region and the region allowing circular orbits becomes discontinuous.

 If we further consider the condition $f'(r) \ge 0$, the range allowing for the existence of circular orbits in Branch 2 will be further constrained.
-As shown in Fig. \ref{solDf}, we have marked the regions where $f'(r) < 0$ in red, the regions where $D(r) < 0$ in orange, and the regions that simultaneously satisfy $f'(r) \ge 0$ and $D(r) \ge 0$ (i.e., the regions where circular orbits are allowed) in green, with the parameters $f_0 = 0.9$ and $\lambda = 0.7$.
+As shown in Fig.~\ref{solDf}, we have marked the regions where $f'(r) < 0$ in red, the regions where $D(r) < 0$ in orange, and the regions that simultaneously satisfy $f'(r) \ge 0$ and $D(r) \ge 0$ (i.e., the regions where circular orbits are allowed) in green, with the parameters $f_0 = 0.9$ and $\lambda = 0.7$.
 It can be observed that, under the premise of satisfying all physical conditions ($f'(r) \ge 0$ and $D(r) \ge 0$), the region allowing for the existence of circular orbits is divided into two discontinuous parts.

-The necessary conditions for stable circular orbits (SCOs) are:
+The necessary conditions for stable timelike circular orbits (STCOs) are:

-where $r_\mathrm{SCO}$ denotes the radius of stable circular orbits and $V_\mathrm{eff}''(r_\mathrm{SCO})= 0$ is the critical stability condition.
+where $r_\mathrm{STCO}$ denotes the radius of stable circular orbits and $V_\mathrm{eff}''(r_\mathrm{STCO})= 0$ is the critical stability condition.